65th Medical Brigade: World War II

 Northern France, Rhineland, Ardennes-Alsace, and Central Europe.

+At the end of hostilities in Europe, the 65th Medical Group, like many of the medical groups in occupied territory, found itself supervising the operation of captured German civilian and military hospitals.
+With the group's strength of 2,300 Medical Department personnel, they supervised operation of 160 captured facilities with a peak patient population of 68,000.

 Korean Service

-The Group was reactivated for service in Korea from 1958-71.
+The Group was reactivated for service in Korea from 1958 to 1971.

-On 15 October 2008, 18th Medical Command was redesignated as the 65th Medical Brigade.
+On 15 October 2008, the 18th Medical Command's colors were transferred to Hawai'i, and the personnel who had been assigned to the Headquarters, 18th Medical Command were used to form the Headquarters, 65th Medical Brigade. was redesignated as the 65th Medical Brigade.
 The headquarters was stationed at USAG Yongsan inside the Japanese Army Stockade until the end of 2017.
 It then moved to Camp Humphreys as part of the relocation of the Yongsan Garrison.